euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Documentation/applications.md

     -   Background color of, for example, the Next and Confirm navigation controls will be red.

+-   When the SDK posts a notification, the small icon that is displayed in the device status bar will be an app drawable.

+    In some deployments, power cycling the mobile device will cause the SDK to post a notification, that the application requires authentication.

 The app user interface has the following elements.

--   A drawable from the app resources is displayed in the upper half of the screen.
+-   An image from the app drawable resources is displayed in the upper half of the screen.
 When the image is tapped, an Android notification is posted.
 The notification icon will be an app drawable.
 -   An enterprise branding image is displayed in the lower half of the screen, if configured in the management console.